scorhub/pokemonGo-wants-webApp/readme.md

 ## Version

-The app is currently labeled as version 0.57, as it does not yet have all the basic features as I would it like to have (as some listed in Upcoming Features)
+The app is currently labeled as version 0.58, as it does not yet have all the basic features as I would it like to have (as some listed in Upcoming Features)

 ### Version history

+- 0.58 Moderator navbar, add additional data to pokemon data, add costume variants.
 - 0.57 Moderator check added, always-want size restricted to 50.
 - 0.55 Tests added to backend
 - 0.5  First public upload of the code